-LITA at 2008 ALA Midwinter Meeting
+LITA Schedule of meetings and events at ALA Midwinter [pdf]

 Two-Day LITA Midwinter Workshop